CMSgov/dpc-static-site/common/docsV1.md

 - **Timestamp:** Time when attestation was made.
 - **Reason:** Reason for the attestation (currently only: http://hl7.org/fhir/v3/ActReason#TREAT is supported).
 - **Organization ID:** The agent making the attestation referenced by their Organization Resource ID.
-  - _Your Organization ID can be found by referencing the {id} variable in the resource object of your practitioner._
+  - _Your Organization ID can be found on the Organization page in the DPC Portal._
 - **Practitioner ID:** The practitioner attached to the attestation referenced by their Practitioner ID.
   - _Your Practitioner ID can be found by referencing the {id} variable in the resource object of your practitioner._